 A snapshot of the dividend track record of your Company for previousfinancial years is given below.

-A report on the performance and financial position of each of thesubsidiary companies of your Company is included in the consolidated financial statementpresented in Form AOC-1 attached as Annexure 2 to this Report.
-Your Company's policyon Material Subsidiary as approved by the Board is hosted on your Company's websiteand the web link thereto is as given below.
+A report on the performance and financial position of each of thesubsidiary companies of your Company is included in the consolidated financial statementpresented in Form AOC-1 attached as Annexure - 2 to this Report.
+Your Company's policy onMaterial Subsidiary as approved by the Board is hosted on your Company's website and theweb link thereto is as given below.

-5. Auditors and Auditors' Report i.
-Statutory Auditors:
+5. Auditors and Auditors' Report:

-Your Company's Auditors S R B C & CO LLP who were appointedup to the conclusion of the 37th Annual General Meeting have given their consent tocontinue to act as the Statutory Auditors of your Company for the second term ofconsecutive five years commencing from the conclusion of 37th Annual GeneralMeeting till the conclusion of 42nd Annual General Meeting.
+Your Company's Auditors S R B C & CO LLP's tenure expires at the37th Annual General Meeting to be held in this year 2022.
+The Board ofDirectors recommends re-appointment of S R B C & CO LLP (having Firm RegistrationNumber 324982E/E300003) as the Statutory Auditors of the Company for the second term ofconsecutive five years commencing from the conclusion of 37th Annual GeneralMeeting till the conclusion of 42nd Annual General Meeting.
 The Auditors areholding a valid certificate issued by the Peer Review Board of the Institute of CharteredAccountants of India.

 ii.
 Cost Auditors:

 As per Section 148 and other applicable provisions if any of the Actread with Companies (Audit and Auditors) Rules 2014 the Board of Directors of yourCompany has reappointed M/s.
 Kiran J. Mehta & Co.
-Cost Accountants as the CostAuditors of your Company for FY 2020-21 on the recommendations made by the Audit Committee.
+Cost Accountants as the CostAuditors of your Company for FY 202223 on the recommendations made by the Audit Committee.

 Members are requested to ratify their remuneration by passing anordinary resolution in the forthcoming Annual General Meeting.